BULGE ELIMINATED, GERMANS RETREAT

 Bastogne, Belgium · January 25, 1945

 On this date in 1945, in the thickly forested Belgian Ardennes, the Battle of the Bulge (referring to the German-induced bulge in Allied lines) effectively ended.
 The largest, most costly land battle fought by American soldiers in World War II marked in many ways the U.S. Army’s finest performance.
-Besides four British divisions, the nearly 6‑week‑long battle involved 26 U.S. divisions of 600,000 men.
-Ranged against the Allies were 400,000 Germans in 38 divisions, which collectively launched a surprise three-prong attack on December 16, 1944.
+Besides involving 4 British divisions, 26 U.S. divisions totaling 600,000 men were involved the nearly 6‑week‑long battle.
+Ranged against the Allies were just over 400,000 Germans in 38 divisions, which collectively launched a surprise 3‑prong attack on December 16, 1944.

 Adolf Hitler’s objective for “Operation Watch on the Rhine” was to retake the strategically important Belgian port of Antwerp and drive a wedge between Great Britain and the U.S., making one or both Allied partners more likely to negotiate a settlement that would then allow him to concentrate his dwindling military resources against the Soviets in the east.

-By December 22 the German Wehrmacht (armed forces) had inflicted enormous losses on the Americans: 8,000 out of 22,000 men at St. Vith alone.
-At Bastogne, a major road junction, dogged defenders of the 28th Infantry, 10th Armored, and 101st “Screaming Eagles” Airborne Divisions held out until Gen. George S. Patton’s Third Army’s 4th Armored Division relieved them on December 26.
-By then Hitler’s generals had concluded that Antwerp could no longer be reached.
+By December 22 the German Wehrmacht (armed forces) had inflicted enormous combat losses on the Americans fighting in Belgium: 8,000 out of 22,000 men at the little border town of St. Vith alone.
+At Bastogne, a major road junction, dogged defenders of the veteran 28th Infantry, 10th Armored, and 101st “Screaming Eagles” Airborne Divisions held out until Gen. George S. Patton’s Third Army’s 4th Armored Division relieved them on December 26.
+By then, 10 days after the Ardennes Campaign had begun, Hitler’s generals, foremost among them Gen. Hasso von Manteuffel, commander of the 5th Panzer Army that had been delayed at St. Vith (5 days) and Bastogne, reluctantly concluded that Antwerp could no longer be reached.

 The Ardennes Campaign was Hitler’s last major offensive on any front.
 It failed to either shift the battle lines from the original starting point or delay Hitler’s inevitable doom.
 A disappointed, self-pitying Hitler told Nicolaus von Below, his Luftwaffe adjutant who for years had worked in the Fuehrer’s immediate surroundings, that he knew the war was lost, and that he wanted to “put a bullet in his brain right now.”
+(Quoted in Antony Beevor, Ardennes 1944, p.
+299.)
 He waited until April 30, 1945, to do exactly that.

 Map Showing the Progress of the German Ardennes Offensive that Created the “Bulge” in Allied Lines Between December 16 and 25, 1944